Mortgage costs: Pricing explained

 - Transfer Taxes – Depending on where you live, your state, county or city may charge a tax when the ownership of a home is transferred.

-- Escrow Deposit – At the closing of your home loan, if you decide on or an escrow is required, there will be an initial deposit in your escrow account to pay for future recurring charges on your home, such as property taxes and insurance.
-You will typically need to pay for the first year of your homeowner’s insurance in full before your home loan closes.
+- Escrow Deposit – At the closing of your home loan, if you are required to have an escrow account or if you decide to have one, there will be an initial deposit in that account to pay for future recurring charges on your home, including property taxes and insurance.
+You will also typically need to pay for the first year of your homeowners insurance in full before your home loan closes.

 - Daily Interest Charges – This charge covers the amount of interest that you will owe on your home loan from the time your loan closes to the first day of your regular mortgage billing cycle.